 The task of caregiving has been called the “36 Hour Day” even at the best of times, when help from family, friends, professional services and day programs can be accessed.
 During this pandemic — when stuck at home, in isolation, for days, weeks or possibly longer, it is simply unimaginable how stressful this must be!

-I have no play-book, best-practice manual, or evidence-based guidelines to help you with this task, but I have had the honour of working with hundreds of smart, creative and empathic caregivers over the years who have shared with me, some of their experience and advice in similar circumstances, that might be of help in the weeks to come.
+I have no play-book, best-practice manual, or evidence-based guidelines to help you with this task, but I have had the honour of working with hundreds of smart, creative and empathic caregivers over the years who have shared with me, some of their experience and advice in similar circumstances, that might be of help.

 - Keep to a daily schedule